-With its understated elegance, the Roman Curule Bench makes a versatile accent piece for residential and hospitality interiors.
+With its timeless elegance, the Roman Curule Bench makes a versatile accent piece for residential and hospitality interiors.
 Robust metal construction ensures its sturdiness.
 Upholstery is in COM.
-The seat cushion has 8-way hand-tied springs.
+The seat cushion has 8-way hand-tied springs that will not sag even after decades of use.
 Four nylon glides are provided.
 Custom sizing is available.
 The bench is offered in a variety of finishes.
 Accents are polished bronze.
 The Roman Curule Bench was designed by Shah Gilani, ISFD.

 Returns and Exchanges